sampattuzzi/PartII-Proposal/diss.md

+% GPU Accelerating the Ypnos Programming Language
+% Samuel Pattuzzi
+% March 2013

 # Introduction

-# Preparation

-TODO: Summarise section

-TODO: Make more discursive, story like.

-TODO: Why am I doing all this?

 ## Ypnos

 *Stencil computations* are an idiom used in parallel programming.
 They work by defining a *kernel* (or *stencil*) which is applied to each element of an array of data (which I will call a *grid*).
 The kernel computes a new value for the array location using the old value and the old values of its neighboring cells.